matplotlib/matplotlib/doc/faq/howto_faq.rst

 How do I automatically make room for my tick labels?
 ====================================================

-In most use cases, it is enought to simpy change the subplots adjust parameters as described in :ref:`howto-subplots-adjust`.
+In most use cases, it is enough to simpy change the subplots adjust parameters as described in :ref:`howto-subplots-adjust`.
 But in some cases, you don't know ahead of time what your tick labels will be, or how large they will be (data and labels outside your control may be